Selling A House With Asbestos? 10 Things You Need To Know

 “Growing up with it, the school I attended as a kid had asbestos everywhere.
 Every pipe, and all of them exposed,” says McKenna.

 But, over time, researchers started noticing health problems in people exposed to disturbed asbestos.
-For example, mechanics who breathed in loose asbestos fibers when replacing brake pads and later developed lung cancer at higher rates than the general population.
-Soon, researchers and health professionals had linked asbestos to health issues and cancers and the government began banning its use in the late 1970’s.
+For example, mechanics who breathed in loose asbestos fibers when replacing brake pads later developed lung cancer at higher rates than the general population.
+Soon, researchers and health professionals linked asbestos to health issues and cancers, and the government began banning its use in the late 1970’s.

 Now, the EPA has placed a ban on using asbestos in flooring felt, rollboard, commercial paper, and other products.
 After 1989, they moved to ban new uses of asbestos in products entering the market (some old products are grandfathered in, however).

-But it was so common in older homes that Dean Murphy, owner of Shoveltown Inspections on the South Shore of Massachusetts, says that his team inspects about 60 houses per month, and encounters asbestos-like materials in about 5-10 houses a month.
+But it was so common in older homes that Dean Murphy, owner of Shoveltown Inspections on the South Shore of Massachusetts, says that out of the 60 houses that his team inspects per month, they encounter asbestos-like materials in about 5 to 10 of them.

 There are six minerals that fall into the category of asbestos: